Orthoflavivirus: Structure

 Orthoflaviviruses are enveloped and spherical and have icosahedral geometries with a pseudo T=3 symmetry.
 The virus particle diameter is around 50 nm.

 Genome

-Orthoflaviviruses have positive-sense, single-stranded RNA genomes which are non-segmented and around 10–11 kbp in length.
+Orthoflaviviruses have positive-sense, single-stranded RNA genomes which are non-segmented and around 10–11 kb in length.
 In general, the genome encodes three structural proteins (Capsid, prM, and Envelope) and seven non-structural proteins (NS1, NS2A, NS2B, NS3, NS4A, NS4B, NS5).
 The genomic RNA is modified at the 5′ end of positive-strand genomic RNA with a cap-1 structure (me^{7}-GpppA-me^{2}).